ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 )
 ```

-I guess that `hc-append` stands for "horizontally centered append", but something blink in red here: naming function will be hard, since they are so important here...
+I'm assuming `hc-append` means "horizontally-centered append", but something is flashing red here: any function name will be a big concern, as they are so central here...

 !["REPL](/blog/2021-09-08-one_day_with_racket/img/03-line_of_shapes.png)

 ... and it begins !

-The infamous-lisp-parenthesis-festival that show the order of function execution.
+The famous LISP parenthesis festival that shows the order of execution of functions begins.
-In fact, my sensation is that it's clean and natural for now.
-The language itself seems to contains very few symbols for simple instructions.
+Despite its reputation, I feel like it's clean and natural at the moment.
+The language itself seems to contain very few symbols, mostly for simple instructions.

+------------ trad ---------------

 ## Create my own stuff